-Criteria Assessment of relevance Directed to addressing a resource management issue • The policy objective of the NESMA is focused on developing a consistent and efficient regional planning framework and supporting sustainable aquaculture within environmental limits.
-It therefore concerns the resource management issue of managing activities within the capacity of the environment to sustain. • A more consistent and efficient planning framework will set a consistent set of provisions for addressing the environmental effects of existing marine farms, and of changing species on marine farms, and will require comprehensive and consistent management of onfarm biosecurity, in relation to those issues and practices that are within the jurisdiction of the RMA.
-The NESMA would still encourage strategic planning by regional councils to determine where aquaculture would be appropriate and inappropriate, and if that planning results in a different approach to that contained within the NESMA, the NES would enable coastal plans to set more lenient or stringent provisions Focused on achieving the purpose of the RMA Efficient and consistent processes will provide for the economic and social well-being of the community in general through the provision of efficient and consistent processes, while ensuring that marine farming activities covered: sustain the potential of the natural and physical resources of the coastal marine area to meet the needs of future generations; safeguard the life-supporting capacity of water and ecosystems in the coastal marine area; and avoid, remedy or mitigate their adverse effects on the environment.
+Criteria Assessment of relevance Directed to addressing a resource management issue • The policy objective of the proposed NESMA is focused on developing a consistent and efficient regional planning framework and supporting sustainable aquaculture within environmental limits.
+It therefore concerns the resource management issue of managing activities within the capacity of the environment to sustain them.
+A more consistent and efficient planning framework will provide a consistent set of provisions for addressing the environmental effects of existing marine farms, and of changing species on marine farms, and would require comprehensive and consistent management of on- farm biosecurity, although only in relation to those issues and practices that are within the jurisdiction of the RMA.
+The proposed NESMA would still encourage strategic planning by regional councils to determine where aquaculture would be appropriate and inappropriate, and if that planning results in a different approach to that contained within the proposed NESMA, the NES would enable coastal plans to set more lenient or stringent provisions Focused on achieving the purpose of the RMA Efficient and consistent processes will provide for the economic an social well-being of the community in general through the provision efficient and consistent processes, while ensuring that marine farming activities are undertaken in a way that: sustains the potential of the natural and physical resources of the coastal marine area to meet the needs of future generations; safeguards the life-supporting capacity of water and ecosystems in the coastal marine area; and avoids, remedies or mitigates adverse effects on the environment.

-Criteria Assessment of relevance Assists councils to carry out its statutory functions Marine farming can be a contentious activity in the coastal marine area.
-A consistent set of rules around the country would provide certainty of process for all parties (councils, marine farmers and all interested parties) and reduce some of the time and expense associated with obtaining consents Regional councils have a statutory function to manage the effects of activities in the coastal marine area, including effects related to biosecurity risk.
-A consistent bottom-line approach to managing biosecurity on-farm would assist councils to discharge these functions Within scope of higher level documents A national level initiative such as that contemplated by the policy objective is only required to achieve the purpose of the RMA, there are no other higher level documents that need to be complied with.
+Criteria Assessment of relevance Assists councils to carry out its statutory functions • Marine farming can be a contentious activity in the coastal marine area.
+A consistent set of rules around the country would provide certainty of process for all parties (councils, marine farmers and all interested parties) and reduce some of the time and expense associated with obtaining consents • Regional councils have a statutory function to manage the effects of activities in the coastal marine area, including to the extent possible under the RMA effects related to biosecurity risk.
+A consistent bottom-line approach to managing biosecurity on-farm would assist councils to discharge these functions.
+Balanced against that, biosecurity risk is also managed under the Biosecurity Act 1993 and there is the potential for confusion between the two statutory jurisdictions and a diversion of resources for those councils who do not currently actively manage biosecurity risks under the RMA.
+Within scope of higher level documents A national level initiative such as that contemplated by the policy objective is only required to achieve the purpose of the RMA, there are no other higher level documents that need to be complied with.
 However, the New Zealand Coastal Policy Statement 2010 (the NZCPS) is relevant to consideration of any national level initiative that affects the coastal marine area.
 In order to maintain an appropriate relationship, any national level initiative should be consistent with the NZCPS, and the proposed NESMA has been developed to ensure that.